Kratoossss/Text-to-Image-Converter/README.md

 ## License

 This project is for educational and research purposes.
-Check the licenses for Llama and Stability AI before commercial use.
+Check the licenses Stability AI before commercial use.

 ---